Deck Materials Comparison

 What’s the best railing material?

 The best railing material depends on your deck boards and the design.
 Wood is the most popular, but wood and aluminum also make a good combination.
-Low railings a few inches above the surface require less material.

 What other deck building materials do I need?